What are the other Names for this Condition? (Also known as/Synonyms)

 The risk factors for Fifth Disease include:

-- It is a viral infection that spreads through air (it is an airborne infection).
+- It is a viral infection that spreads through air (airborne infection).
 The virus is contained in nasal fluids or mucus present in the respiratory tract, which is expelled when an infected person sneezes or coughs

 - The disease can also be transmitted through blood, during blood transfusions (transfusion-related infection)